ForScore Help

 Whether the scanner is laser or not

-The CCD scanner shown in the prior section and illustrated in use below emits a wide, soft red light.
+The CCD scanner illustrated in use below emits a wide, soft red light.
 It will typically read barcodes from about 3 to 5 inches away from its head.
-One advantage is that it can be configured for hands-free operation.
-That particular model has been discontinued.
-Its replacement is sold here.
-In that laser scanners are so reasonably priced on eBay, I personally would not buy another CCD scanner.

 The Symbol LS4007 shown in the photo below emits a sharp, bright laser beam.
 It easily scans labels from 3 to about 14 inches.
 However, you need to hold it in your hand and pull the trigger each time.
 As explained in the data entry cheat-sheet, ForScore is designed so you can do virtually all score entry with your right hand, leaving the left hand free to manipulate score sheets and the barcode scanner.
 I found the LS4007 and a similar LS4004 on eBay.
 The LS4007 was $76 plus tax and shipping.
 Make sure you buy one configured for USB.
-There is also a stand available to convert the LS4000 series scanners for hands-free operation.
-I bought one for $61 including shipping.
-The stand's trick is a little magnet that presses against the front of the scanner, just beneath the lens.
-The magnet puts the scanner into always-on mode.

 Below is a hands-free omni-directional laser scanner.
 These tend to be more expensive than the models previously illustrated.